kilari-raja/CSV-anomaly-detector/README.md

 <h2> Command line execution </h2>

-	Let us assume that we have a file named mock.csv & our source code is in automation.py
+	Let us assume that our .csv file is mock.csv & our source code is AnomalyDetector.py

-	To view the headers of the file: python automation.py columns --filename=mock.csv
+	To view the headers of the file: python AnomalyDetector.py columns --filename=mock.csv

 	We will be shown the following result:
 		['id', 'first_name', 'last_name', 'email', 'country', 'ip_address']
 	where each element of the above array is a header

-	To find out the anamolies in each header (say email) : python automation.py executeColumns --filename=mock.csv --columns=email
+	To find out the anomalies in each header (say email) : python AnomalyDetector.py executeColumns --filename=mock.csv --columns=email

-	To find out anamolies in all headers (i.e the whole file) : python automation.py execute --filename=mock.csv
+	To find out anomalies in all headers (i.e the whole file) : python AnomalyDetector.py execute --filename=mock.csv

 		The above command executes the scanning process across all columns in one-go.